South of Boston/Plymouth welcome guests to historic homes and sites

 A Landing Site and a Touchstone of American History

-A band of brave English people stepped off the tiny ship Mayflower in 1620 near present-day Plymouth, Massachusetts.
+A band of brave English people stepped off the tiny ship Mayflower in 1620 near present-day Plymouth, Mass.
 Oddly, maybe, a rock that they sighted from offshore has become a solid metaphor for the Pilgrims and their ideals of freedom and self-determination that became the foundation of American political life.
 The 400th anniversary of the Pilgrims’ arrival will be celebrated through 2021 with exhibits, festivals, arts and educational events.
 A traveling exhibit about the Native Wampanoag people, who greeted the English and helped save their lives in their first winter, is now underway.
 Coming up are Embarkation and Youth Festivals, Sunrise and Thanksgiving celebrations, and many other opportunities for Americans to re-learn the idealism and physical grit of a legendary band of our founders.

 137 Warren Avenue